-In addition, it cannot be the same as the name of another business entity on file with the Delaware Department of State.
+In addition, the name cannot be the same as the name of another business entity on file with the Delaware Department of State.
 To see if your proposed name is available, you can search Delaware's online name database.
-You can reserve a name for 120 days by filing a Name Reservation Request Form with the Department of State with a $75 fee.
+You can reserve a name online through the Delaware Division of Corporations website.

-You create your nonprofit entity by filing by filing a Certificate of Incorporation for an Exempt Corporation with the Delaware Department of State.
-Your articles of incorporation must include basic information such as:
+You create your nonprofit entity by filing a Certificate of Incorporation for an Exempt Corporation with the Delaware Department of State.
+Your certificate of incorporation must include:

-To receive tax-exempt status from the IRS and the state of Delaware, you must add certain specific language to your articles, including:
+To receive tax-exempt status from the IRS and the state of Delaware, you must add certain specific language to your certificate, including: